Ethkoh/Notes/datacamp_sql.md

 Working with aggregate values, requires you to use GROUP BY with all non-aggregate columns.

-but window function can work around it.
+but window function can work around it. window functions allow getting aggregates without having to group data.

 - Perform calculations on an already generated result set (a window)
 - Aggregate calculations